Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Nonequilibrium thermodynamics of Gaussian Phase Packets

-Time reversibility of \eqref{eq: GPP_EVO_SUMM} highlights that \textit{these evolution equations do not capture nonequilibrium irreversible thermal transport at all scales} due to the simplification of \eqref{eq: lumpedMesodynamics} to \eqref{eq: GPP_EVO_TENSOR} under the interatomic independence assumption~\eqref{eq: InteratomicIndependence}.
-As mentioned previously, such interatomic independence is necessary to keep a feasible number of unknowns for large ensembles.
+Time reversibility of \eqref{eq: GPP_EVO_SUMM} highlights that \textit{these evolution equations do not capture nonequilibrium irreversible thermal transport at all scales} due to the simplification of \eqref{eq: lumpedMesodynamics} to \eqref{eq: GPP_EVO_TENSOR} under the interatomic independence assumption~\eqref{eq: InteratomicIndependence}. \Revision{As discussed above, this assumption is necessary to keep the number of unknowns tractable for large ensembles.}

 The reversible entropy fluctuations can be obtained by substituting the independent GPP assumption into \eqref{eq: entropyRateFull}, which gives

 where the local entropy fluctuations of the $i^\text{th}$ atom are given by

 The above equation shows that the local entropy fluctuation $\dot S_i$ is proportional to the thermal momentum $\beta_i$.
 We will return to relation \eqref{eq: entropyRateGPP} when discussing specific types of interatomic potentials in subsequent sections.